tyrants666/Chrome-Tube-Helper/README.md

-# TubeMate Tools Chrome Extension
+# TubeMaster Tools Chrome Extension

-A Chrome extension that helps YouTubers generate engaging titles & thumbnails for their videos and automatically populates them in YouTube Studio.
+A Chrome extension that helps YouTubers generate engaging titles, descriptions, and thumbnails for their videos and automatically populates them in YouTube Studio.

 ## Installation for Development

 1. **Download/Clone the Extension**
-   - Download all files to a folder (e.g., `tubemate-tools`)
+   - Download all files to a folder (e.g., `TubeMaster-tools`)

 2. **Open Chrome Developer Mode**
    - Open Chrome browser